full name: Elmer Camden Lowry

 1928

-- On September 25th, the Los Angeles Evening Express included Scooter on a list of famous kids who were students at the Roy Randolph Dance Studios.
+- Sep.
+25, 1928: The Los Angeles Evening Express included Scooter on a list of famous kids who were students at the Roy Randolph Dance Studios.

 - Chinatown Charlie (supporting role: Oswald&41;